 Where Do Fire Science Professionals Work?

-Other than rural areas that operate with mostly volunteer firefighters, most professional firefighters are employed by either a government agency; however, some fire professionals work in large factories and even airports.
+Other than rural areas that operate with mostly volunteer firefighters, most professional firefighters are employed by either a government agency.
+However, some fire professionals work in large factories and even airports.
 A fire protection engineer that attacks forest fires by air is known as a smoke jumper.
 As one can see based on just this example, it is challenging to find a consistent fire safety officer job description across the board.

 Local governments employ most firefighters, but some work in airports and factories.
 Woodland firefighters are specifically trained to put out fires and forest environments and a firefighter in the position of smoke jumper puts out forest fires from the sky.
 A fire science career can take you nearly anywhere!

 Fire science degree jobs often require fire professionals, like a fire protection engineer, will often spend time in the field conducting inspections & research, educating the public regarding fire safety issues and fire safety laws.